Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

     ./$(BUILD_OBJECT)
 ```

-*You can remove the `@` from in front of the compile and build target commands to view the full command.*
+*Note: You can echo the full compile and linking commands to the console by removing `@` on lines 51 and 55.*

 ## Hello World